makannew/Composer/README.md

 Composer
 ==========
-It is a function to combine other functions as a composit object.
+It is a function to combine other functions to make a composit object.

 ## Credits